W-seidu/Adidas-Sales-Performance-2020-2021/README.md

 - [Executive Summary](#executive-summary)
 - [Insights Deep Dive](#insights-deep-dive)
 - [Recommendations](#recommendations)

+## Important Message
+Dear recruiter or curious repo snooper,

+Heads up!
+The images in this project might play hide-and-seek if you're on a Wi-Fi hotspot.
+Don't blame me—this one's on GitHub.

+The fix?
+Switch up your connection.
+A direct mobile connection should do the trick!
+Voilà, problem solved, and you're back on track.

+Now, go ahead and explore.
+I promise the rest of the project behaves better! 😄

 ## Project Background
 Adidas, a German athletic apparel and footwear corporation operating globally, aims to improve its sales performance in the United States.
 They intend to maximize their sales from the US because it represents an epicenter in the global athletic apparel and footwear market and a critical growth area for the company.